aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > [!IMPORTANT]
 > As MedicalObservationalStudy research plans are developed and completed across the several APHRC DSWB GitHub repositories, they will be included in a catalog.
 The catalog will be searchable by keyword and as a knowledge graph.

+## Study Documentation Outline

+This template is organized into three key sections:

+1. [**A. StudyDesign**](#a-studydesign): Specifies the type of observational study design, aligning with OHDSI’s methodologies.
+2. [**B. StudySubject**](#b-studysubject): Defines the study cohorts, their attributes, and relevant conditions.
+3. [**C. HealthCondition**](#c-health-condition): Describes the health outcomes being investigated.

+Each section contains properties and descriptive guidance for accurate, consistent documentation.

 ## A. StudyDesign
 > [!TIP]
 > In schema.org a study design takes an enumeration called [MedicalObservationalStudyDesign](https://schema.org/MedicalObservationalStudyDesign).
 Here we are proposing a different enumeration -- one that corresponds to the [several types of population-level estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) detailed in the Book of OHDSI: